fredrikjp/FYS-STK4155/Project2/README.md

-The code in the second_NN directory have not been used for any of the results in the report.
+The code in the "second_NN" directory has not been used for any of the results in the report.